Arizona Adoption Agency

 Infant Adoption Program

-Families choosing adoption through our Arizona adoption agency are stable Christian families who are eager to share their love with a child and prepared for the joys of adoptive parenting.
+Families choosing infant adoption through our Arizona adoption agency are stable Christian families who are eager to share their love with a child and prepared for the joys of adoptive parenting.
 Our families demonstrate a willingness to build and maintain connections with birth families for the benefit of their child and are committed to honoring the decision of the birthparents by continuing over the years their open adoption covenant.
-As part of the infant adoption program families will learn in our education classes the ins and outs of adoptive parenting, building relationships with practical adoption knowledge but integrate scripture and biblical principles through out each session.
+As part of the infant adoption program families will learn in our education classes the ins and outs of adoptive parenting, building relationships with practical adoption knowledge but integrate scripture and biblical principles throughout each session.

 Families choosing adoption of a child in custody of the state are also stable, loving Christian families who desire to open their hearts and homes to children who have experienced neglect, and abuse.
 Children available through our state system are older school age children.
 The state has a dire need for families who are open to older children, teens, and sibling groups.
 Through our classes families will come to understand the birth families and children the state works with and learn of the special opportunities a family has to minister hope and healing to these children.
 At Christian Family Care we are required to teach the state pre-adoption curriculum but have worked diligently to integrate scripture and biblical principles throughout each lesson.

-Find out more about our special initiative ConnectOne for children – Children available through our state system are older school age children.
+Find out more about our special initiative ConnectOne for children – Children available for adoption through our state system are older school age children.
 The state has a dire need for families who are open to older children, teens, and sibling groups.

 Just click on the logo below to find out more…